wilzbach/defaultdict2/README.md

 Requirements
 ------------

 This depends on ES6 proxies.
-They should be part of your node version.
+They should be part of your node version and are implemented in Edge, FF and Chrome(>=49).

 License
 -------